-Raspberries are part of the plant order Rosales, many species of plants in this order are cultivated for their fruit, including apples, cherries, pears and almonds.
+family of plants, many species of plants in this order are cultivated for their fruit, including apples, cherries, pears and almonds.

 The two main allergens identified in raspberry are Rub i 1 and Rub i 3.